 The NSHRC maintains a commitment to service excellence and the application of best practices in the protection and promotion of human rights in Nova Scotia.
-During 2017-18, I will continue to work with staff, Commissioners, our strategic partners and members of the public on a plan for NSHRC to guide us in the years to come.
-This is the Commission's 50th anniversary year, and we are excited to launch a series of initiatives to mark this important milestone.
-Our aim is to increase engagement with Nova Scotians on human rights issues through public events, a youth art competition with exhibits to be held across the province, and a digital media engagement strategy.
+During 2018-19, I will continue to work with staff, Commissioners, our strategic partners, and members of the public on a plan for NSHRC to guide us in the years to come.